OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - Starting on Android 12 (API level 31), apps benefit from a [reduced attack surface](https://developer.android.com/training/app-links/deep-linking).
 A generic web intent resolves to the user's default browser app unless the target app is approved for the specific domain contained in that web intent.

 All deep links must be enumerated and verified for correct website association.
 The actions they perform must be well tested, especially all input data, which should be deemed untrustworthy and thus should always be validated.

+None of the input from these sources can be trusted; it must be validated and/or sanitized.
+Validation ensures processing of data that the app is expecting only.
+If validation is not enforced, any input can be sent to the app, which may allow an attacker or malicious app to exploit app functionality.

 ### Static Analysis